 However, you can say thank you for any sympathy cards if you’d like!

 Dear [Person’s Name]

 Thank you for your support when my mother passed away.
 Your comforting words meant a lot to me.
 The card and your note were touching.

-#2 I appreciate the sympathy card, note, and flowers you sent when [Person’s name] passed away.
-You’ve always been a thoughtful person, and I’m glad that you are in my life.
+#2 I appreciate the sympathy card, note, and flowers you sent when [Person’s name] died.
+You’ve always been thoughtful; I’m glad you are in my life.
 I am grateful for your support during this difficult time.

 #3 Thank you for the beautiful card and for sharing your story of when your sister passed away.
 Losing my sister has been very hard, and your words provided comfort.
 Thanks for being there for me!

 #4 Thank you for going to the funeral home with me to help make arrangements for my mom.
-She was very special to me, and I am glad you were able to go with me.
-It’s all felt overwhelming.
+She was very special to me, and I am glad you could go with me.
+It all felt overwhelming.
 Your support helped me get through the planning details.
 The service turned out very well because of your help.

 #5 You are such a strong, loving person.
 Thank you for helping me when my dad died.
 I am glad you came over to make sure I was eating the food dropped off by others.
 I am grateful for your support.

 #6 Thank you for being my best friend and being there once again when I needed help.
 The funeral went as well as a funeral could go, and I was thankful to have you by my side.
 And I appreciate the cards and phone calls checking on me.